JackLaiplus/JackLaiplus/README.md

-## 關於 JACKLAi
+# 關於 JACKLAi

+- 💬 Ask me about ..

+## 技能

 - 🌱 I’m currently learning ...

-## 技能

 <!--
 **JackLaiplus/JackLaiplus** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.